 Now start up the Mac.
 You can log in using the new password.

-You may now be worried that if you can use Recovery Mode to reset the password, someone else could do the same thing - and once a person has got access to your Mac, you've usually lost control over it.
+Now you know how to reset your password you may be worried that if you can use Recovery Mode to reset the password, someone else could do the same thing - and once a person has got access to your Mac, you've usually lost control over it.
 There are some steps you can take to protect your data, though.

 The best way to protect your data is to turn on FileVault encryption.
 This encrypts the contents of your Mac, and the Password Reset utility will not show until you unlock it with Disk Utility.
 When you set up FileVault you receive a Recovery Key (which you should print out) and a password.
 If you lose both of these your data will be lost forever.